deepakm925/Microsoft-Power-BI/When-Python-meets-Power-BI/Embedding-a-Power-BI-Report-in-Jupyter-Notebook/README.md

 ### <ins> STEP THREE: IMPORTING THE LIBRARY POWERBICLIENT AND AUTHENTICATING POWER BI ON LINE SERVICE </ins>
 Here we will first import the necessary library `powerbiclient` along with the methods we will be using which are `Report`, `models`.
 Then we will call a `authentication` class containing the method `DeviceLoginAuthentication`.
-WHat this does is make Python request authentication to access the Power BI Online service.
+What this does is make Python request authentication to access the Power BI Online service workspaces.
+To do this optimally:
+- Open Power BI online and log in to Power BI online with the email and password.
+Keep the tab open.
+- Run the code cell with the Authentication step in the Notebook.
+A security code will then be provided in the Notebook that must be inputted into the Microsoft security page provided in order to complete the security procedure.
+- Once the security code is entered correctly.
+Microsoft itself will notify you that the device has been authenticated and that the page can be closed.
+Return back to the Jupyter-Notebook window/tab to proceed.